How to Sell on eBay 2026: Fees, Stores, and Top Rated Plus

 What Needs to Change

-- Pricing: Factor in the different fee structure. eBay's 13.6% plus a per-order fee ($0.30 for orders ≤$10, $0.40 for orders >$10) is lower than Poshmark's 20% flat fee on items over about $15.
-Adjust your prices accordingly.
-Also account for shipping costs if you're offering free shipping.
+• Pricing: Factor in the different fee structure. eBay's 13.6% plus a per-order fee is lower than Poshmark's 20% flat fee on items over ~$15.
+Adjust prices accordingly and account for shipping if you're offering it free.

 Cross-listing tools make this manageable at scale.
 Our cross-listing guide covers the specific workflows.
 The key insight: don't treat eBay as just another place to dump the same listing.
 The 5 minutes you spend optimizing each listing for eBay's search engine pays back in significantly higher sell-through rates.